Government/Departments Fire Department/Ambulance

 Q. Why do you leave fire engines and ambulances idling when they are parked and/or outside of the fire stations?

-A. It would seem in today's world of rising diesel and gasoline prices that it would be appropriate and cost efficient to shut down the city's emergency vehicles when they are parked outside of the fire stations.
-We certainly wish that this was always a possibility but there are actually specific reasons why we are unable to completely shut down the fire engines and ambulances every time that they are not in the stations.
+A. There are actually specific reasons why we are unable to completely shut down the fire engines and ambulances every time that they are not in the stations.

 In addition to the concerns over weather conditions, a large number of items on the fire engines and ambulances require a constant charge to guarantee optimal and prolonged use.
 This includes but is not limited to suction units for clearing a patient's airway, thermal imaging cameras for seeing through smoke, portable radios for communication, spare batteries for cutting tools, on-board dispatch computers and flashlights for rescue operations.